What are the best upcoming IPOs to watch?

 Graphcore (estimated market cap: $2.8 billion)

 Ant Group is a Chinese online payment company founded by Jack Ma, also the founder of Alibaba.
-Originally, it was called Alipay and serviced Alibaba – but it was rebranded in 2014 to become a separate entity, namely Ant Group.
+Originally called Alipay and intended to service Alibaba, it was rebranded in 2014 to become a separate entity named Ant Group.